 The success of the Company will depend upon the skill and expertise of the Company's Management Board and the individuals employed by BBGI Management HoldCo in identifying, selecting, acquiring, managing and (where appropriate) disposing of appropriate investments.
 Whilst BBGI Management HoldCo has preferential rights to acquire certain Bilfinger infrastructure investments which satisfy the Company's Investment Policy, if and when Bilfinger wishes to dispose of them, in accordance with the Pipeline Agreement, there is no guarantee that suitable Further Investments will be available or that any investment will be successful.
-In particular, the Bilfinger Group has announced its intention to divest its concessions business unit.
-Assuming the Acquisition of the Pipeline Assets is completed, the Bilfinger Group is expected to have at most two further assets for consideration by the Company under the Pipeline Agreement.
-Once Bilfinger has fully divested itself of its concessions business, the Company will be reliant on identifying, selecting and acquiring infrastructure investments from third parties with whom it may not have any preferential rights.
-In any case, the Pipeline Agreement can be terminated before its expiry in various circumstances, and if it is terminated the Company would lose its preferential rights to acquire assets from Bilfinger.
+The Pipeline Agreement can be terminated before its expiry in various circumstances, and if it is terminated the Company would lose its preferential rights to acquire assets from Bilfinger.